Table of contents

 What are MMC snap-ins?

-If the MMC is a toolbox, the snap-ins are your tools.
-As the name suggests, snap-ins ‘snap into’ your MMC, and you’re able to choose and customize which ones you want within your control interface.
+If the MMC is a toolbox, snap-ins are the tools you use.
+As the name suggests, snap-ins ‘snap into’ your MMC, allowing you to customize the interface with tools tailored to your needs.

-Snap-ins are essentially administrative tools that offer different functionalities.
-You add snap-ins to your console and these help you manage the hardware, software, and network components in your windows operating system.
-Although Microsoft offers a whole range of snap-ins, third party software developers can also create their own snap-ins.
+Snap-ins are administrative tools that offer different functionalities.
+You add snap-ins to your console to help manage hardware, software, and network components in your Windows operating system.
+While Microsoft provides many built-in snap-ins, third-party developers can also create custom options.

 Examples of MMC Snap-ins